Thomas Renwart - The Thieving Magpie

 more info: desk@barbegallery.be

 Thomas Renwart (°1995) graduated in 2019 at LUCA School of Arts gaining his masters in Textiles.
-Until 2021 he worked under the alias Les Monseigneurs, as of September 2021 he took on his birth name to continue his work as a textiles artist.
-From there on, he developed a textiles practice where crafts-ship and poetic depictions of a horticultural universe constantly meet.
+His textile practice meets constantly in between crafts-ship and poetic depictions of a horticultural universe.
 Starting with written matter, a world is built around it, carefully translated into tactile matter.

 Download the full CV here